Chalarangelo/30-seconds-of-code/README.md

 Useful for nesting comments, such as the ones on reddit.com.

 Use recursion.
-Use `Array.filter()` to filter the items where the `id` matches the `link`, then `Array.map()` to map each one to a new object that has a `children` property which recursively nests the items based on which ones are children of the current item.
+Use `Array.prototype.filter()` to filter the items where the `id` matches the `link`, then `Array.prototype.map()` to map each one to a new object that has a `children` property which recursively nests the items based on which ones are children of the current item.
 Omit the second argument, `id`, to default to `null` which indicates the object is not linked to another one (i.e. it is a top level object).
 Omit the third argument, `link`, to use `'parent_id'` as the default property which links the object to another one by its `id`.